ytti/oxidized/docs/Hooks.md

 OX_REPO_NAME
 ```

-Exec hook recognizes following configuration keys:
+Exec hook recognizes the following configuration keys:

-* `timeout`: hard timeout for the command execution.
+* `timeout`: hard timeout (in seconds) for the command execution.
 SIGTERM will be sent to the child process after the timeout has elapsed.
-Default: 60
+Default: `60`
-* `async`: influences whether main thread will wait for the command execution.
-Set this true for long running commands so node pull is not blocked.
-Default: false
+* `async`: Execute the command in an asynchronous fashion.
+The main thread by default will wait for the hook command execution to complete.
+Set this to `true` for long running commands so node configuration pulls are not blocked.
+Default: `false`
 * `cmd`: command to run.

 ### exec hook configuration example